MarconiGRF/YTGameBarSearchServer/readme.md

 It is highly recommended to use the `pm2` process manager to recover from internal failures and automatize the service providing.

 ## Special Thanks
-[Guilhermeasper](https://github.com/guilhermeasper), for implementing playlists search capability.
+* [Guilhermeasper](https://github.com/guilhermeasper), for implementing playlists search capability.
+* [HermanFassett](https://github.com/HermanFassett), for the open-source youtube-scrape library.

 ## Licensing
 MIT License.